 Cost and Registration

 The first two classes of this course are free!
+You do not need to preregister.
+Simply show up for the first class, meet the instructors, and see what it’s all about.
+No commitment whatsoever for the first two sessions.
 If you wish to continue and take the complete course, then registration must be completed and tuition payment made before the third class.
 Tuition cost will be $195.
-Books and other required supplies will be about $90 or less depending on what you already have.
+Books and other required supplies will be about $90 or less depending on what you already possess.
 Two separate payments (one to the instructor for tuition and a second to the Club for books and materials) will be required.
 Tuition payment can be made by check or cash only, while payment for books may also be made with a credit card.

-For complete information and questions about registration and books you may email or call Sue Davis at the Club and email John Hunter for technical information about the course content.
-(Their contact information is under the Contact tab.)
+For complete information and questions about registration and books you may email or call Sue Davis at the Club and email John Hunter or George Scheer for technical information about the course content.
+(Their contact information is under the Contact tab).
+And for answers to questions you may have about flying, flight training, and the WCFC see the FAQ page on this website.

 Read what others have said about this ground school